 Mule deer antlers are normally smaller and branch to form two equal forks, while the male white-tailed deer has forward curving antlers with a number of points (tines) branching from the main beam.

 Deer are not especially vocal, although young fawns bleat on occasion.
 Injured deer utter a startlingly loud "blatt" or bawl.

 The tail is usually tipped in black with a white basal portion, and its under parts are white.

-The Mule Deer large ear is gray on the outside and white on the inside.
+The mule deer's large ears are gray on the outside and white on the inside.

-During the middle of the day, the Mule Deer beds down in a cool, secluded place.
-The mature buck seems to prefer rocky ridges for bedding grounds, while the doe and fawn is more likely to bed down in the open.
+During the middle of the day, the mule deer beds down in a cool, secluded place.
+The mature buck seems to prefer rocky ridges for bedding grounds, while the doe and fawn are more likely to bed down in the open.

-Mule Deer moves between various zones from the forest edges at higher elevations to the desert floor, depending on the season.
-While the Mule Deer occupies almost all types of habitat within its range, it seems to prefer arid, open areas and rocky hillsides.
+Mule deer move between various zones from the forest edges at higher elevations to the desert floor, depending on the season.
+While the mule deer occupies almost all types of habitat within its range, it seems to prefer arid, open areas and rocky hillsides.

 Food & Hunting

-Food of the Mule Deer is quite varied.
-In Spring and Summer it feeds on green leaves, herbs, weeds and grasses more than on browse species.
-The reverse is true in Fall and Winter.
+The food of the mule deer is quite varied.
+In spring and summer it feeds on green leaves, herbs, weeds and grasses more than on browse species.
+The reverse is true in fall and winter.